Tknsrkk/SA-scrapy/SA-Document/SA_document.md

 <a name="ref_dev_5">[7]</a>[https://docs.scrapy.org/en/latest/topics/architecture.html](https://docs.scrapy.org/en/latest/topics/architecture.html)

 <a name="ref_dev_6">[8]</a>Nick Rozanski and Eoin Woods.
 Software System Architecture: Working With Stakeholders Using Viewpoints and Perspectives.
 Addison-Wesley, 2012.

+<a name="ref_dev_6">[9]</a>Nick Rozanski and Eoin Woods.
+Software Systems Architecture: Working with Stakeholders using Viewpoints and Perspectives.
+Addison-Wesley, 2012.